warrensbox/covid-vaccine-tracker/README.md

 #### 2. Create IAM Role
 - Navigate to the IAM Page on AWS console
 - Create new Role
-- For 'Choose a use case', slect Lambda
+- For 'Choose a use case', select Lambda
-- Filter for the policy you created in the previous step `covid-vaccine-all-lambda`
+- Filter for the policy you've created in the previous step `covid-vaccine-all-lambda`
-- Name new role - `covid-vaccine-all-role`
+- Name the new role - `covid-vaccine-all-role`

 #### 3. Create SNS Topic
 - Navigate to the SNS Page on AWS console
 - Create topic
 - Type: Standard
 - Name: `covid-vaccine-notifier`
 - You will need the `Topic ARN` for the next step.
-Copy it somewhere.
+Copy for later use
 #### 4. Create Dynamo Table
 - Navigate to the DynamoDb Page on AWS console
+- Create new table
 - Table name: `Covid`
 - Primary key* : Partition key: `Source` Type: `string`
 #### 5. Create Lambda Function